manniwood/iidy/DESIGN.md

 The tests for `pgstore.go` assume the existence/availability of a PostgreSQL database that has been loaded with the required schema.

-So really we are doing integration tests and not a unit tests.
+So really we are doing integration tests and not unit tests.

 The upside of testing this way is knowing that the SQL code actually works, because it uses an actual PostgreSQL database.